makerdao/mips/MIP40/MIP40c3-Subproposals/MIP40c3-SP95.md

 1. **Monthly Budget Statement Submission** – Within the first five days of the month, SAS-001 submits the Monthly Budget Statement to the Auditor Wallet signers.
 This report is also available for the rest of the community to review.
 2. **Transaction Requests Submission** -- In parallel, SAS-001 submits the necessary transaction requests for the Auditor Wallet signers to sign:
-   * DAI Top-up Transaction – One DAI transaction for the Operational Wallet that adds enough funds to the Operational Wallet to replenish the forecast 3-month runway.
-Only applies if the Operational Wallet balance is below this forecast.
+   * DAI Top-up Transaction – One DAI transaction for the Operational Wallet that adds enough funds to the Operational Wallet to replenish the forecast three-month runway.
+This only applies if the Operational Wallet balance is below this forecast.
 3. **Returning Excess Funds** – SAS-001 creates and signs any transactions for excess funds that should be returned to the Auditor Wallet:
-   * Excess DAI Transactions – DAI transactions for Operational Wallets that have a balance above the 3-Month Budget Forecast will be returned to the Auditor Wallet.
+   * Excess DAI Transactions – DAI transactions for Operational Wallets with a balance above the Three-Month Budget Forecast will be returned to the Auditor Wallet.
 4. **DssVest Pull** - The Auditor Wallet signers will pull available funds from the SAS-001 DssVest contract, replenishing the available funds in the Auditor Wallet.
-5. **Auditors’ Review** – The Auditor Wallet signers review the Monthly Budget Statement.
+5. **Auditors' Review** – The Auditor Wallet signers review the Monthly Budget Statement.
 First, Accountant Role signers will review the initial report submitted by SAS-001 to ensure data accuracy and report completeness.
 A consistent audit checklist will be followed.
-The Auditor Role will then receive the Accountant’s report generated from the checklist, and verify the Accountant’s findings.
+The Auditor Role will then receive the Accountant's report generated from the checklist, and verify the Accountant's findings.
-    * A summary of each audit cycle’s report will be made available to the Maker Community at the conclusion of the audit cycle on the SAS-001’s transparency reporting repository on GitHub.
+    * A summary of each audit cycle's report will be made available to the Maker Community at the conclusion of the audit cycle on the SAS-001's transparency reporting repository on GitHub.
 6. **Transaction Approvals** – Upon acceptance of the Monthly Budget Statement audit, an Accountant Role signer and an Auditor Role signer will sign the requested transactions, sending the DAI top-up amounts to the Operational Wallet.
 7. **Auditor Wallet Returns** – The Auditor Wallet signers will return any amount of DAI above 2x the Monthly Budget Cap.
 The Auditor Wallet, using the [DssBlow contract described here](https://github.com/Lollike/dss-blow), will return the excess DAI directly to the surplus buffer.
     * The Auditor Wallet will then hold up to 2x the Monthly Budget Cap at the start of the month, allowing DssVest to stream DAI up to the Quarterly Budget Cap over the course of the month.

 #### Multisig Wallet Configurations